carsonDB/frameflow/README.md

 # FrameFlow
-An audio/video stream processing library for **JavaScript** world, based on WebAssembly and FFmpeg.
+An audio/video stream processing library for **JavaScript** world, based on WebAssembly and FFmpeg (libav*).

+It has three major advantages 👌:
+- Stream in/out, plug in as a pipeline.
+Thus, no video size limiation.
+For example, we can download, process and upload at the same time.
+- Processing speed can be controlled either automatically or manually.
+For example, export video to a canvas like playing the video.
+- Use JavaScript chainable style to build filter graphs, which is both easy and flexible.

-Note: current verison is at **prototype** stage.
+⚠️ Note: current verison is at **prototype** stage.
 Only web browser examples are tested.
 Nodejs hasn't tested yet.
 And almost everything is under optimization.
 You words will shape the future of FrameFlow.